ninadtongay/ninadtongay.github.io/README.md

-# ninadtongay.github.io
+# Ninad Tongay Personal Portfolio

-Hosted with ❤ by GitHub
+# Hosted with ❤ by GitHub

 Hello,
 My Name is Ninad Tongay, currently pursuing Engineering in the field of Computer at PVG's College of Engineering and Technology.
 I believe maintaining an inquisitive, positive, and explorative attitude leads to a constant learning process.